prodrigestivill/roundcube-gravatar/README.md

 Roundcube Gravatar
 ==================

-Non official plug-in showing [Gravatar](https://www.gravatar.com/) profile images inside the [Roundcube webmail](https://roundcube.net/) client.
+Non official plug-in showing [Gravatar](https://www.gravatar.com/) profile images inside the [Roundcube webmail](https://roundcube.net/) client, it also supports custom avatars API.

 It has been implemented as Roundcube readonly hidden addressbook.
 You have to ensure this plugin is added into the latest entry in the main config (`$config['plugins']`).
 If so and any address book (LDAP, Google, etc...) already has a photo for a contact it will use first the other pictures and lastly if none reported it will use gravatar (Roundcube will use it in following the order listed in the main config).